 The weather is the favorite conversational topic in GB.
 After they greet each other they start talking about the weather.

 The best time of the year in GB is spring (of course, it rains in spring too).
 The two worst months in Britain are January and February.
 They are cold, damp and unpleasant.
-The best place in the world then is at home by the big fire.
 Summer months are rather cold and there can be a lot of rainy days.
 So most people who look forward to summer holidays, plan to go abroad for the summer.

 The most unpleasant aspect of English weather is fog and smog.
 This is extremely bad in big cities especially in London.
 The fog spreads everywhere so cars move along slowly and people can't see each other.
 They try not to be run over by a car but still accidents are frequent in the fog.

 Every school has its traditions, but they don't differ greatly from school to school.
 First of all it's a ceremony of the first and the last bell.
 School usually starts on the 1st of September and here is meeting outside the school building.
 There are always a lot of flowers, parents and quests are invited and everybody looks beautiful and excited.